nutanc/learnpython/python_english.md

 ```
 We stored the remainder value in a new variable called 'remainder' and then used that in the condition.

-Before we finish with conditions, let's look at one final problem.
+Before we finish with conditions, let's look at couple of final concepts.

 Let's go back to the Raja, Rani, apples problem.
 We saw how we can represent "If Number_of_apples_raja_has is more than Number_of_apples_rani_has then Raja is the winner.
 Otherwise Rani is the winner." in Python.
 But what if I add another condition.
 "If Number_of_apples_raja_has is more than Number_of_apples_rani_has then Raja is the winner.
 Otherwise Rani is the winner.
 If both have equal number of apples, then it's a tie".

 You could do something like